Causality-based Neural Network Repair: Implementation and Evaluation

 Furthermore, we compare CARE with the state-of-the-art neural network repair technique proposed in~\cite{nnrepair} named NNRepair.
 NNRepair leverages activation map~\cite{activation} to perform fault localization of a buggy neural network and fix undesirable behaviors using constraint solving.
 We conduct experiments over CARE and NNRepair on two CNN models (experiment subjects of NNRepair) trained on MNIST~\cite{mnist} and CIFAR10~\cite{cifar10} datasets.
 The average performance comparison is shown in Figure~\ref{tab:rq5.comp}.
 CARE is able to reduces the SR by $99.9\%$ with accuracy drop of $1.5\%$ on average.
 In contrast, NNRepair only reduce SR by $19.3\%$ and model accuracy drops by $5.9\%$.

-For \emph{safety property repair tasks}, we use $N_{2,9}$, $N_{3,3}$ and $N_{1,9}$ of ACAS Xu networks as our $NN_7$, $NN_8$ and $NN_9$.
+For \emph{safety property repair tasks}, we use $N_{2,9}$, $N_{3,3}$ and $N_{1,9}$ of ACAS Xu networks as our $NN_7$, $NN_8$ and $NN_9$\footnote{A bug was found in the inital implementation for the sampling range of $NN_9$ and all the related results are updated accordingly after the fix}.
 These networks take 5-dimentional inputs of sensor readings and output 5 possible maneuver advises.
 Katz~\emph{et al.}~\cite{Reluplex} and Long~\emph{et al.}~\cite{Pham2020SOCRATESTA}, demonstrate that $N_{2,9}$ violates the safety property $\phi_{8}$, $N_{3,3}$ violates property $\phi_2$ and $N_{1,9}$ violates property $\phi_7$.
 Therefore, we apply CARE on these 3 networks to improve their performance on the corresponding property.
 In this experiment, for each network, we randomly sample 10K counterexamples to the property as the evaluation set and 10K instances that are correctly classified by the original neural network as the drawdown set.
 We measure the violation rate (VR) on each set to evaluate the performance.
 As shown in Table~\ref{tab:rq1.acas}, for all the three networks, CARE successfully brings down the violation rate from $1.0$ to $<1\%$ in evaluation set, while the performance in drawdown set is not affected.

 To further evaluate the performance of CARE on safety property repair tasks, we compare CARE with the state-of-the-art approach proposed in~\cite{provable} named PRDNN.
 PRDNN~\cite{provable} introduces decoupled neural network architecture and solves neural network repair problem as a linear programming problem.
 We apply PRDNN on the above mentioned three ACAS Xu networks.
-PRDNN fails to repair $NN_{1,9}$ (program hangs) and the average result of $NN_{2,9}$ and $NN_{3,3}$ is shown in Table~\ref{tab:rq5.comp}.
-Both tools are able improve the performance effectively while CARE outer-performs PRDNN by $5.5\%$ at a lower cost.
+The average result of $NN_7$, $NN_8$ and $NN_9$\footnote{PRDNN hangs with our initial experimental setup but we resolved this issue by setting up another Ubuntu virtual machine with more disk size.} is shown in Table~\ref{tab:rq5.comp}.
+Both tools are able improve the performance effectively while CARE outer-performs PRDNN by $2.2\%$ although the cost is slightly higher (still below $1\%$)\footnote{A bug was found in the initial code modifications to PRDNN for $NN_8$ and $NN_9$ and the results are updated accordingly after the fix.}\footnote{We use the same validation set generated by CARE to evaluate both tools.}.

 Thus to answer RQ1, we say CARE is able to repair given buggy neural network successfully for various properties while maintaining high model accuracy.
 Furthermore, CARE outer-performs existing works for different tasks.\\